 C and O Employees’ Hospital Association shall have the first priority lien against any recovery to the extent of benefits paid and to be payable in the future.
 C and O Employees’ Hospital Association’s first priority lien supersedes any right that the covered member may have to be "made whole."
 In other words, C and O Employees’ Hospital Association is entitled to the right of first reimbursement out of any recovery the covered member procures or may be entitled to procure regardless of whether the covered member has received full compensation for any of his or her damages or expenses, including attorneys’ fees or costs; and regardless of whether or not the recovery is designated as payment for medical expenses or otherwise.
 Additionally, C and O Employees’ Hospital Association’s right of first reimbursement will not be reduced for any reason, including attorneys’ fees, costs, comparative or contributory negligence, limits of collectability or responsibility, characterization of recovery as pain and suffering or otherwise.
 As a condition to receiving benefits under the Plan, the covered member agrees that acceptance of benefits is constructive notice of this provision.

-If the covered member retains an attorney, the Plan Administrator may require that attorney to sign the subrogation and reimbursement agreement as a condition to any payment of benefits and as a condition to any payment of future benefits for other illnesses or injuries.
-Additionally, the covered member’s attorney must recognize and consent to the fact that this provision precludes the operation of the "made-whole" and "common fund" doctrines, and the attorney must agree not to assert either doctrine against C and O Employees’ Hospital Association in his pursuit of recovery.
+The covered member’s attorney should recognize that this section precludes the operation of the "make-whole" and "common fund" doctrines, and the attorney must agree not to assert either doctrine against C and O Employees’ Hospital Association in his pursuit of recovery.
 The Plan will not pay the covered member’s attorneys’ fees and costs associated with the recovery of funds, nor will it reduce its reimbursement pro rata for the payment of the covered member’s attorneys’ fees and costs.